MartijnKooij/PolymorphicPseudonymisation/README.md

 #### Step 3: Registering the service

-To use this library in your appilcation you can register the service with it's decryption options in your application startup's ConfigureServices method.
+To use this library in your application you can register the service with it's decryption options in your application startup's ConfigureServices method.

 ```csharp
 services.AddDecryptService(options =>